-Guy Carpenter and the National Association of Mutual Insurance Companies (NAMIC) are pleased to present the results from our second year of scenario testing for the US property-casualty (P&C) industry.
-The goal of the NAMIC and Guy Carpenter scenario testing partnership is to arm mutual industry leaders with three views of performance: 1) benchmarking of prospective risk and return profile for their business and their peers; 2) quantifying sources of variability in operating performance to support enterprise risk management decisions; and 3) forecasting how five potential adverse operating scenarios could affect absolute and relative performance, including risk of ruin.
+Guy Carpenter and the National Association of Mutual Insurance Companies (NAMIC) are pleased to present the results from our second year of high-level scenario testing for the U.S. property/casualty (P&C) industry.
+The goal of the NAMIC and Guy Carpenter scenario testing initiative is to arm mutual industry leaders with three views of performance: 1) benchmarking of prospective risk and return profile for their businesses and their peers; 2) quantifying sources of variability in operating performance to support enterprise risk management decisions; and 3) forecasting how five potential adverse operating scenarios could affect absolute and relative performance, including risk of ruin.
 Gaining a deeper understanding of all three of these dimensions to risk helps better equip mutual leaders to plan for long-term strength and stability.

-The market environment in 2022 continues to be defined by uncertainty, with growing geopolitical, climate and macroeconomic headwinds presenting a wide range of risks for business leaders to navigate.
-Favorable asset-market conditions over the past decade have provided a tailwind to many mutual insurers and helped to offset underwriting losses.
-Recent actions by the US Federal Reserve in response to rising core inflation have reversed these trends, and mutuals must come to terms with a new reality where capital is more dear and ever-rising asset valuations can't be relied on to drive surplus growth.
+The market environment in 2022 was defined by uncertainty, with growing geopolitical, climate, and macroeconomic headwinds presenting a wide range of risks for business leaders to navigate.
+Favorable asset-market conditions over the past decade have provided a tailwind to many mutual insurers and helped offset underwriting losses.
+Recent actions by the U.S. Federal Reserve in response to rising core inflation have reversed these trends, and mutuals must come to terms with a new reality where capital is more important and ever-rising asset valuations can't be relied on to drive surplus growth.

 Against this backdrop, the pressure on mutual insurers to articulate the impact of systemic risk scenarios in their financial planning continues to grow, driven by both internal and external stakeholders.
 Understanding how different risk exposures aggregate to affect financial results is a key mandate for the leaders of today's mutual industry, as the focus has shifted from return on capital to return of capital.
-Managing across all sources of risk to minimize the chance of ruin while simultaneously maximizing policyholder value is the inherent challenge for any mutual insurer.
+Managing across sources of risk to minimize the chance of ruin while simultaneously maximizing policyholder value is the inherent challenge for any mutual insurer.
 The increasing complexity of our world today requires mutual insurers to leverage new tools to help guide decision-making.
-We hope that you will find the scenario testing analysis provided herein a valuable resource for planning and enterprise risk management.
+We hope you will find the scenario testing analysis one of your valuable resources for helping with planning and enterprise risk management.

-In this paper, we will provide an outline to our methodology and share results from the analysis.
-This critically important research is expected to provide a realistic assessment of the potential impact of adverse scenarios on profitability and on solvency on the industry and company level for every active US P&C statutory entity.
+In this paper, we outline our methodology and share results from the analysis.
+This research is expected to provide a realistic assessment of the potential impact of adverse scenarios on profitability and solvency on the industry and company level for every active U.S. P&C statutory entity.

-The 2022 scenario tests described in the pages that follow focus on five potential adverse environments that would have systemic ripple effects across the entire P&C industry.
-Each year, NAMIC and Guy Carpenter will re-evaluate the market landscape to ensure that the scenarios presented reflect relevant and insightful risks that matter to the mutual industry.
+The 2022 scenario tests described in the pages that follow focus on five potential adverse environments that could be expected to have systemic ripple effects across the entire P&C industry.
+Year-end data from 2021 was used for the analysis that was performed in 2022 and published in 2023.
+Each year, NAMIC and Guy Carpenter plan to re-evaluate the market landscape to ensure that the scenarios presented reflect relevant and insightful risks that matter to the mutual industry.
 As always, we welcome any feedback from you, our valued reader, on ways we could further enhance this scenario-testing analysis in the future.